okkidwi/revanced-patches-android6-7/README.md

 So you can build it as easily as regular ReVanced and without Termux!
 https://github.com/kitadai31/revanced-manager-android6-7

 > However, due to stability and performance issues, if you have another newer device, you may want to use it.
 >
 > For this "revanced-patches-android6-7" I have checked that the patch completes successfully on my main smartphone (Snapdragon 410, 2GB RAM, Android 7.1.1), but it took **45 minutes** to complete.

-## How to build
-See [[How to build]](https://github.com/kitadai31/revanced-patches/wiki/How-to-build) page in documentations.

-Other informations are also avalable on [[documentations]](https://github.com/kitadai31/revanced-patches-android6-7/wiki) (GitHub Wiki).

 ## 🧩 Patches List